Alexander Shiryaev

 Alexander Viktorovich Shiryaev (Александр Викторович Ширяев; — 25 April 1941) was a Russian ballet dancer, ballet master and choreographer, founder of character dance in Russian ballet who served at the Mariinsky Theatre.
-Shiryaev was also a pioneering animation director who is credited with invention of stop motion animation.
+Shiryaev was also a pioneering animation director who is credited with the invention of stop motion animation.

 Early life

-Alexander Shiryaev was born into an artistic family; both of his parents performed at the Bolshoi Theatre: his mother Ekaterina Ksenophontovna Shiryaeva was a ballet dancer, member of corps de ballet, and his father Hector (Viktor) Cesarovich Puni was a flautist who studied under Cesare Ciardi.
+Alexander Viktorovich Shiryaev was born to a long line of artists involved in the ballet.
+He was the son of the flautist Hector (Viktor) Cesarevich Puni, who played for the St. Petersburg Imperial Bolshoi Theatre's orchestra; and dancer Ekaterina Ksenophontovna Shiryaeva, a member of the corps de ballet.
+Alexander Shiryaev was the grandson of the Italian composer of ballet music Cesare Pugni and his English wife Marion Linton, who came to Russia with the renowned ballerina Fanny Elssler and the balletmaster Jules Perrot in 1851.
 According to the Soviet ballerina Ninel Yultyeva, he was an illegitimate child, raised under his mother's surname.
-His paternal grandfather Cesare Pugni was a famous Italian composer of ballet music who moved to Russia in 1851 to work for Imperial Theatres.
 Alexander's cousin Ivan Puni was a well-known Russian avant-garde artist.

 At the age of nine Alexander entered the Saint Petersburg Imperial Theatrical School where he studied under Marius Petipa, Pavel Gerdt, Platon Karsavin and Lev Ivanov.
 He graduated in 1885 and in a year became a member of the Mariinsky Theatre troupe.